jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 ### Benefit #5: Calculating values to pass to a base class.

-If the object we’re creating extends a base class that accepts some calculated value a constructor argument, we need to calculate that value before we call the base class’ constructor.
+If the object we're creating extends a base class that accepts some calculated value a constructor argument, we need to calculate that value before we call the base class' constructor.
 If we use a static factory method to create the object, we can do the calculation in there.
-Otherwise, we’d have to create a new method for calculating the value and call that in the call to base(), which is not ideal.
-Further, if there are two such calculated values where the second depends on the first, we’d have to call two methods to calculate them, and the first value would get calculated twice.
+Otherwise, we'd have to create a new method for calculating the value and call that in the call to base(), which is not ideal.
+Further, if there are two such calculated values where the second depends on the first, we'd have to call two methods to calculate them, and the first value would get calculated twice.
 This is demonstrated below.

 ```csharp
 public class User : Entity<UserId>